 - 1. A Specific Plan unit transfer may be initiated at any time by the project applicant, master developer, or Planning Area developer. - 2.
-A request for a unit transfer shall be accompanied by a tentative subdivision map application for the Planning Area or parcel in question and a Development Transfer Status Table.

-- 3. A "Development Transfer Status Table" shall be submitted to the City's Community Development Department for review prior to the approval of a transfer of any dwelling units within the boundaries of the MPDSP.
-This table shall specify the entitlement and development status for each Zone including the following information: - a.
-Specific Plan parcel area and the allocation of dwelling units for each Zone. - b.
+A request for a unit transfer shall be accompanied by a tentative subdivision map application for the Planning Area or parcel in question and a Development Transfer Status Table. - 3.
+A "Development Transfer Status Table" shall be submitted to the City's Community Development Department for review prior to the approval of a transfer of any dwelling units within the boundaries of the MPDSP.
+This table shall specify the entitlement and development status for each Zone including the following information: - Specific Plan parcel area and the allocation of dwelling units for each Zone. - b.
 Number of dwelling units entitled under an implementing subdivision by each Zone. - c.
 Number of dwelling units transferred to or from each Zone that is already entitled or proposed to be entitled by the implementing subdivision. - 4.
 A unit transfer request will be reviewed by the Community Development Department as part of the related tentative subdivision map application and the review shall include a determination that the transfer meets the following conditions: - a.
-The overall total number of approved residential dwelling units shall not exceed the allowable total Specific Plan dwelling unit maximum as outlined in the following Land Use Summary Table, or 6,321 dwelling units.
+The overall total number of approved residential dwelling units shall not exceed the allowable total Specific Plan dwelling unit maximum as shown in the following Land Use Summary Table, or 6,321 dwelling units.
+In addition, residential projects or portions of residential projects shall be introduced within the shown density ranges.

-Zone Resident ial Units Maximum Density
+Zone Resident ial Units Allowed Density

-Base w/Density Bouns Allowed
+Base w/Density Bonus Range (du/acre)

-District Corridor 2,075 2,387 46 du/acre
+District Corridor 376 2,387 40 - 46

-District Place 2,586 2,972 65 du/acre
+District Place 460 2,972 56 - 65

-District Commons 376 432 102 du/acre
+District Commons 2,586 432 89 - 102

-District Center 460 531 140 du/acre
+District Center 2,075 531 122 - 140

-Total 5.496 6.321
+Total 5,496 6,321

 - b.
 The transfer of units does not cause the maximum density allowed within a receiving Zone to be exceeded. - c.
 There would be no significant adverse effects on projected demand infrastructure in the receiving Zone from the addition of units. - d.
 Grading would remain in substantial conformance with the approved Specific Plan. - e.
-No new significant environmental impacts that were not previously assessed in the approved environmental document (TITLE) would result from the transfer.
+No new significant environmental impacts that were not previously assessed in the approved Montclair Place District Specific Plan Environmental Impact Report (EIR) would result from the transfer.

-7.4.
+6.5.
 Financing of Public Improvements.

 - Community Facilities District.
 A Community Facilities Districts (CFD), pursuant to the Mello-Roos Community Facilities District Act of 1982, shall be established to fund construction and ongoing maintenance of Plan Area infrastructure. - 2.
 Tax Increment Financing District.
-The City can consider establishing a Tax Increment Financing District, such as an Enhanced Infrastructure Financing District ("EIFD") or an Infrastructure Financing District ("IFD") to leverage the Specific Plan Area's incremental increase in assessed value to fund the development of infrastructure and affordable housing. - 3.
-Density Bonus.
+The City can consider establishing a Tax Increment Financing District, such as an Enhanced Infrastructure Financing District ("EIFD") or an Infrastructure Financing District ("IFD") to leverage the Specific Plan Area's incremental increase in assessed value to fund the development of infrastructure and affordable housing.

+- 3. Density Bonus.
 Where feasible, the California Density Bonus Law (California Government Code Section 65915 69518) can be used to fund affordable housing.
 Developers that provide affordable or senior housing units may be rewarded with up to a 35% increase in project density or a larger package of incentives, including reduced parking, setbacks and minimum square footage requirements. - 4.
 Additional Financing Mechanisms.
 A facilities financing program may be necessary in order to successfully implement the improvements and programs proposed by the Specific Plan.